microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 The CCF network will be used to host a reconciliation service where different parties with membership (banks and data providers) will be able to submit their data to be reconciled against "each other's data" in a confidential manner without exposing the data to other members in the network.

 The solution will use the voting process to reconcile members' data.
-When a new record is submitted the app will check if it does not exist in the key-value store, it will be added; otherwise, a vote is added to this record with a member ID, and the vote will be "agree" if data attributes match; otherwise, it will be "disagree."
+When a new record is submitted the app will check if it does not exist in the key-value store, and it will be added; otherwise, a vote is added to this record with a member ID, and the vote will be "agree" if data attributes match; otherwise, it will be "disagree."

 This solution is generic to handle scenarios of data collaboration amongst different parties and share reconciled results out on that data.